 Giffgaff*Cheapest rolling Sim-only deal

 Our top pick Sim-only deal, Giffgaff*, offers a £7.50/mth rolling option with 200 minutes, unlimited texts and 250MB mobile data.
-Tethering isn't allowed, however.
+Tethering is allowed on this bundle, although not on their bundles with unlimited data.

 Giffgaff now offers two Sim sizes: standard and nano.
 If you need a micro-Sim (for the iPhone 4 or 4S) then order the standard Sim.
 These are "snappable" dual Sims, so they will work in phones which require a micro-Sim, as well.